 When you’re raising a bilingual child and you’re the the only source of one of your child’s two or more languages, it can be a good idea to try and find other people or places for your child to hear and use that language.
 One way you can do this is to use multimedia resources such as tv and films, apps, audiobooks and music.
-In Hot off the Press, we talk about a recent piece of research from Singapore that investigates whether using multimedia resources really does support bilingual children’s language development.
+In Hot off the Press (starts at 01:12), we talk about a recent piece of research from Singapore that investigates whether using multimedia resources really does support bilingual children’s language development.
 This is the study in question:

 Sun H and Yin B (2020) Multimedia Input and Bilingual Children’s Language Learning.
 Front.
 Psychol.
 11:2023. doi: 10.3389/fpsyg.2020.02023